matrix-org/matrix-spec-proposals/content/client-server-api/_index.md

             done as a simple check against configuration errors, in order to ensure that the discovered address points to a valid homeserver.
+        3. It is important to note that the `base_url` value might include a trailing `/`.
+Consumers should be prepared to handle both cases.
     6. If the `m.identity_server` property is present, extract the `base_url` value for use as the base URL of the identity server.
         Validation for this URL is done as in the step above, but using